kamalsingh7290/kamalsingh7290/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently NoT WOrking AnyWheRe StiLL A Student
+- 🧑‍💻 I’m currently Working with HiberNate and SPring BOOt
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- 💻 LEarning Andriod aPP Development
+- 🪟 HiGhLy inTRestEd in REtrofit AnD VollEY FRamEwork
-- 🤔 I’m looking for help with Outstanding Video ideas.
+- 🤔 I’m LooKing FOr HelP In ANGUlarJS ANd ReacTJS
+- 👯‍♂️ I am LOOkinG To COllarborate in Servlet AnD JSP
-- 📫 How to reach me: islempenywis@gmail.com.
+- 📫 How to reach me: kamalsingh7290@gmail.com,kamal.singh1998@gmail.com
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
+- 😄 Pronouns: Creater, KAmal, LotUS, Developer
 - ⚡ Fun fact: I play games and go to the GYM very often.

 #### Top Technologies